rspamd/rspamd.com/doc/modules/mx_check.md

 key_prefix = "rmx";
 # module-specific redis-server configuration
 #servers = "localhost";
+# a map of specific domains that should be excluded from MX check
+#exclude_domains = "/path/to/map/";

 ~~~

 Symbols indicated by configuration should be added to metric to provide non-zero scoring.
 For example you could add the following configuration to `/etc/rspamd/local.d/metrics.conf`: